 Katrina and the Waveforms

 So we’ve mentioned in some detail a number of waveforms commonly found in oscillators.
-I’m going to concentrate on five: sine, triangle, pulse, sawtooth and white noise.
+I’m going to concentrate on five: sine, triangle, pulse, sawtooth and noise.
 Let’s start with the sine wave.

 This is the most basic waveform available to us – it’s just a single frequency with no overtones or harmonics.
 Overtones are frequencies which appear above the fundamental (the note you play, or the lowest loudest note); harmonics are integer multiples of that fundamental, though we’ll cover this in another article.